 There are more and more Spanish speaking clients enrolling into drug rehabilitation centers every day needing help.
 Because Spanish is such a common language in this country, many drug and alcohol treatment programs are prepared to deliver treatment to Spanish speaking people.
 Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking people.

-Self payment drug treatment centers are an excellent alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded programs.
-People who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment drug rehabilitation facilities are an excellent alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
+Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-In order to learn more about self payment programs, contact a drug or alcohol rehab program and inquire as to their payment options.
-It is a good idea to contact several facilities so that you have a comparison of your choices with regards to treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug treatment program.
+To learn more about self payment programs, make contact with a substance abuse treatment program and ask about their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices with regards to rehab options and payment methods.